 Hats off to the Volleyball Team who just won their third regional match in Swansboro !
 Like

 Chapel Hill High School is a public high school in Chapel Hill.
-The principal of Chapel Hill High School is Sulura Jackson and can be contacted at email@example.com.
-1,308 students go to Chapel Hill High School and identify as Asian/Pacific Islander; White, non-Hispanic; and Hispanic.
-19% of the 1,308 students here get reduced lunch prices.
-The student to teacher ratio at Chapel Hill High School is 13:1.
+The principal of Chapel Hill High School is Sulura Jackson, whose e-mail is email@example.com.
+1,308 children attend Chapel Hill High School and identify as Asian/Pacific Islander; White, non-Hispanic; and Hispanic.
+19% of the 1,308 students here are paying reduced lunch prices.
+The ratio of students to teachers at Chapel Hill High School is 13:1.
 Emerson Waldorf School is one of the nearest high schools.

 - Ceramics sculpture